Skip to Content

 This short film follows our beloved Disney friend, Goofy, as he struggles to learn the rules of basketball, making silly mistakes and laughing along the way.

-Double Teamed
+Double Teamed (2002)

 Double Teamed is an inspiring and entertaining story based on the story of real-life twins Heather and Heidi Burge, who made their dream of becoming professional basketball players come true.

-Full-Court Miracle
+Full-Court Miracle (2003)

 Full-Court Miracle, a Disney Channel Original Movie now on Disney+, takes on the real-life story of Lamont Carr.

-Carr was a star college basketball player who becomes injured, killing his prospective career in the NBA.
+Carr was a star college basketball player who becomes injured, ending his prospective career in the NBA.
 However, he soon finds purpose as a basketball coach for a ragtag team at a Hebrew school

 Through Carr’s hard work and determination, can he bring the team together and make them champions?

-Glory Road
+Glory Road (2006)

 Based on a true story, Glory Road follows the story of Don Haskins, a new basketball coach at Texas Western College in 1966.